zx80/flask-simple-auth/docs/TUTORIAL.md

 taking advantage of features provided by *FlaskSimpleAuth*: basic, parameter and token authentications, group and object permissions authorizations, and handling data classes.

+Note: a tutorial is **not** the standard way of doing things, it is just a simplistic and minimal example to demonstrate available features.
+You should develop your skills by using tools such as `make` and `shell` scripting to simplify, automate and speed up your development process.